ScrumFacilitators/EBM-Gids-NL/EBM Gids 2020_1 NL.md

 This publication is offered for license under the Attribution Share-Alike license of Creative Commons, accessible at http://creativecommons.org/licenses/by-sa/4.0/legalcode and also described in summary form at http://creativecommons.org/licenses/by-sa/4.0/.
 By utilizing this EBM Guide, you acknowledge and agree that you have read and agree to be bound by the terms of the Attribution Share-Alike license of Creative Commons.

-# EBM Helpt Organisaties Empirisme te Gebruiken in de Zoektocht naar hun Doelen in een Complexe Wereld
+# EBM Helpt Organisaties in een Complexe Wereld om Empirisme te Gebruiken in de Zoektocht naar hun Doelen
 ...